waterbridge7/hongqiao/_pages/about.md

 News
 ------
+- Apr.
+3, 2023,  Weclome Jiale Xu and Beibei Chen to join the UQ&ML Team!
+They will enroll in September 2023.
 - Sep.
 18, 2022,  Weclome Zhiwen Xiao and Jinfu Ye to join the UQ&ML Team!
 They will enroll in September 2023.
 - Aug.
 14, 2022, Congratulations to Ying Zhou!
 Her paper "Inferring the unknown parameters in differential equation by Gaussian process regression with constraint" was successfully published in Computational and Applied Mathematics.
 - May.
 18, 2022, Contratulations to Ying Zhou for being admitted to Business School, CSU for her Ph.D!